arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 The formal syntax in {{RFC9051}} is extended thus:

-resp-code-jmapaccess = "JMAPACCESS" SP (atom / quoted)
+resp-code-jmapaccess = "JMAPACCESS" SP quoted

 resp-text-code =/ resp-code-jmapaccess

 The syntax in {{RFC3501}} is extended similarly (this extension may be used with IMAP4rev1 as well as IMAP4rev2).

+Note that some clients parse response codes from the outside, ie. scanning for the following ']' before they parse the contents of the response code.
+Sending a URL that contains either '"' or ']' may be risky.

 # Examples {#Examples}